OPEN-NEXT/wp3_pub/T3.2/Documentation & Guidelines/Contribution Guideline_From Project Owner_V03_110GoS.md

 Step 4: Make sure the contributors know your wishes and requests
 - licenses
-- type of documenation required
+- type of documentation required
 - color scheme
 - Modularity rules, etc.

 Note to the project owner:
-- Make sure the documentation is suitable for differnet groups of people with diverse knowledge
+- Make sure the documentation is suitable for different groups of people with diverse knowledge
 - Consider providing useful links to provide more related information
 - maybe also name or try to connect with them personally to get them further involved